-When pre-heating is activated and the stop command is given, pre-heating starts immediately if the drive is running below zero speed (see bit 0 in parameter 06.19 Speed control status word).
-If the drive is running above zero speed, pre-heating is delayed by 60 seconds to prevent excessive current.
+When pre-heating is activated and the stop command is given, pre-heating starts immediately if the drive is running below the zero speed limit (see bit 0 in parameter 06.19 Speed control status word).
+If the drive is running above the zero speed limit, pre-heating is delayed by 60 seconds to prevent excessive current.